DevExpress-Examples/wpf-data-grid-implement-crud-operations/Readme.md

-# How to implement CRUD operations in WPF Data Grid control
+# How to implement CRUD operations within the WPF Data Grid control

 The following examples demonstrate how to implement CRUD operations (create, read, update, and delete) in the [GridControl](https://documentation.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl.class) bound to a data source.